bahamas10/sombra/05-skycoder-forum-post/README.md

 Achievement](../04-mystery-achievement).
 Notice that what may look like `?` characters are actually unprintable characters that have different numerical values.

+Since we have 2 skulls now: the original and this new moshed one, let's copy them to easy to use files: `skull-1.txt` and `skull-2.txt`.

+    $ cp ../04-mystery-achievement/skull/skull.txt skull-1.txt
+    $ cp decoded.txt skull-2.txt

 ### Data Mosh Difference

 Here's the fun part - the text was data moshed in a similar fashion to the screenshots